deepak07082/car-rental-management-system-flutter/README.md

 Flutter based Car Rendal management system App | Flutter | VelocityX | Backend Firebase

 Custom Spleash Screen with flare animation

 Google login

 Animated Bottom Navigation Bar

 Custom Animations

 Custom GridView

 Dark Theme mode

-Save The Application state(If you close the application it save tha application state(Ex: darktheme enable or not and User logined or not))
+Save The Application state (If you close the application it save tha application state For Example darktheme enable or not and User logined or not )

 ## Demo